In the 16th century Spain and its empire.

 - 1) With the invention of the printing press, the expansion of knowledge had a spectacular boost

-2) Navigation technology took a spectacular leap.
+- 2) Navigation technology took a spectacular leap.
 Everything became closer

-4) Together they finished the reconquest of Spain with the conquest of Granada, Since then, Spain has been only one kingdom as a whole.
+- 4) Together they finished the reconquest of Spain with the conquest of Granada, Since then, Spain has been only one kingdom as a whole.

-6) The grandson of the Catholic Kings, Carlos I inherited not only the Spanish Empire but the German Empire.
+- 7) The grandson of the Catholic Kings, Carlos I inherited not only the Spanish Empire but the German Empire.

-9) With the circumnavigation of the world, the earth, instead of being flat, became round and much larger.
+- 10) With the circumnavigation of the world, the earth, instead of being flat, became round and much larger.

 The Portuguese were no interested in those projects.
 They had their own project that did not allow them to think about going to the west.

 They were going south to Africa.
 How much would have changed the world if the promoters of these companies had been undertaken by the Portuguese?
 Who knows?

+16th century Spain.
 One of the many stories that we tell in the Winebus on our Madrid day tour.